Letters About Literature in Illinois FAQ Illinois Center for the Book

 - Submitting Letters

 - Judging Process

 Eligibility and Deadlines

 Who is eligible to participate?

-Letters About Literature in Illinois is open to legal residents of Illinois.
-Students must be in grades 4 through 12 during the 2019-20 school year to participate.
+Letters About Literature is open to legal residents of Illinois.
+Students must be in grades 4 through 12 during the current school year to participate.

 When can the student submit his/her letter?